bashofmann/serverless-php-workshop/README.md

-At present handling of dead-letter queues needs to be manual - this is because presumably the repeated failure means something is wrong with our code, rather than just a tempoary service outage.
+At present handling of dead-letter queues needs to be manual - this is because presumably the repeated failure means something is wrong with our code, rather than just a temporary service outage.
 So likely it needs a developer to intervene.

 The Bref team are working at present on a dashboard to monitor Bref